timf34/3d3-project-3/README.md

 # TODO - Project 3

-- [ ] Need to improve the robusteness of the network nodes
+- [ ] Need to improve the robustness of the network nodes
-  - ie show that...
-  - Also include response statuses for each request
-  - Also include a way to show the status of the network
+  - The best way to do this is to post status responses, to the terminal is probably not the best way to do this but enough for now.
+  We would probably want to have a **constant status response displayed on the webpage**!
 - [ ] Need to show robustness to content types in the network
-  - ie strings, integers, etc.
+  - Show that our network can handle different input types.

+## Project 3 - Global Problem

+With this project we are looking to contribute to the global problem that is Cancel Culture and Free Speech.
+In order to help combat this problem we are looking to build a network of nodes that can be used to communicate and publish to a public message board where all messages are stored _forever_.

 ## Instructions
 ### Setup: